benavlabs/crudadmin/docs/usage/admin.md

 ```

 !!!
 NOTE
-    The `SECRET_KEY` should be at least 32 bytes long for secure token generation.
+    The `SECRET_KEY` should be at least 32 bytes long for secure cookie signing.
 Use a cryptographically secure method to generate it.

 !!!
 DANGER
     Running without HTTPS in production is extremely dangerous.
 Only disable `secure_cookies` and `enforce_https` in development environments.